hoqueph/customer-support-zone/README.md

 # Question 4 : How can you share state between components in React?

 Ans:
+1.Lifting State Up: Best for closely related components (parent/child or siblings).
+Move shared state to their nearest common ancestor.

+2.React Context API: Ideal for app-wide or deeply nested state.
+Avoids prop drilling by providing state via a context provider.

+3.External State Libraries: Use tools like Redux or Zustand for complex apps with large-scale or deeply shared state needs.

 # Question 5 : How is event handling done in React?

 Ans:
+Event handlers in React are passed as functions using camelCase syntax (e.g., onClick, onChange).